bihealth/sodar-server/docs_manual/source/index.rst

 SODAR User Manual
 ^^^^^^^^^^^^^^^^^

 SODAR is the System for Omics Data Access and Retrieval.
-It is developed by the Core Unit Bioinformatics at the Berlin Institute of Health and used for providing access to Omics experiment raw data, results, and meta data.
+It is developed by the Core Unit Bioinformatics at the Berlin Institute of Health and used for providing access to Omics experiment raw data, results, and metadata.

 .. figure:: _static/sodar_ui/home.png
     :align: center